It’s tough out there. But the pressure has changed.

 - May be hard to set up for certain types of roles or skill sets

-9. Coaching and Mentorship Programs
+9. Coaching and mentorship programs

 Coaching and mentorship programs are popular ways to give employees hyper-personal workplace training.

 Companies pair less experienced hires with more experienced peers or leadership team members to train and drive employee motivation.
 The coaches and mentors offer personal feedback and take an active role in advancing that employees’ professional growth.
+Coaching particularly helps build soft skills both in a remote and in a physical work environment.
+This approach plays a key role in developing both AI literacy and human (power) skills, combining technical learning with real-world guidance.

 For example, human resources may pair junior managers with director-level managers on their teams.
 The junior member can ask questions and collaborate with their coach or mentor in a one-to-one setting, receiving senior-level guidance and advice from a respected team member experienced handling their work tasks.